DarrenAtherton49/UpNext/Backlog.md

 - Touch surface ripple animations
 - Add transitions for fragments, e.g. slide up when entering
 - Add button to mark 'all episodes before this one' as watched
+- Don't show a '0.00' rating for content - show 'n/a' or something instead
 - [Setting] Light, dark and black themes
     + Use DayNight theme
 - [Setting] Add setting to show/hide rating on grid view so it doesn't take up space over thumbnail - Default to hidden